fieldtrip/website/tutorial/automatic_artifact_rejection.md

 What is important to realize is therefore when it comes to reading data, artifact rejection is a two step process: 1) reading data to determine artifacts, 2) read in artifact free data.
 Furthermore, in the first step we will often read in more data (before and after the trial interval) to be able to deal with filter artifacts (filter-padding) and artifacts that are just outside of our trial but should still be rejected (trial-padding).
 After artifact rejection this extra data is not used for further processing.
 Filter- and trial-padding is further explained in a separate section below.

 This leads us to the last important issue of reading data in artifact rejection: reading from disk versus reading from memory.
 In the latter case you will have (raw) datastructure that is already segmented in trials.
-As in all the cases where we use trial- and filter-padding more data is needed, these cannot be applied and you will become much more sensitive to e.g. filter issues.
+As in all the cases where we use trial- and filter-padding more data is needed, these cannot be applied and you will become much more sensitive to e.g., filter issues.
 This will also be an issue when data is not recorded continuously.

 ### II.
 Filtering the data

 After we have read the data of a single trial (plus the extra padding) this data is processed in a way that you think would most exaggerate the particular artifacts you are looking for.
 In other words, if you know what you are looking for, you can process the data in such a way that it would stand out most.
 For instance, muscle EMG is mostly expressed in the higher frequencies of the EEG/MEG signal.
-A bandpassfilter between e.g. 110 and 140 would make use of this knowledge and will result in channels showing a large power amplitude when your subject made a muscle twitch.
+A bandpassfilter between e.g., 110 and 140 would make use of this knowledge and will result in channels showing a large power amplitude when your subject made a muscle twitch.
 In a similar way one can optimize filter settings for EOG and SQUID jump artifacts.
 Examples are given at the end of this page.
 Note that this indeed means that you might be doing several runs of artifact rejection to take care of several different kinds of artifacts.

 ### III.
 Z-transforming the filtered data and averaging it over channels